National Day of Mourning – April 28

 SASKATCHEWAN: WorkSafe Saskatchewan

-ONTARIO: Workers Health & Safety Centre (listing of ceremonies) and Workplace Safety & Insurance Board (WSIB): read the stories and leave a tribute.
+ONTARIO: Workers Health & Safety Centre and Workplace Safety & Insurance Board (WSIB): read the stories and leave a tribute.

 MANITOBA: SAFE Work Manitoba and Manitoba Federation of Labour.